raspberrypilearning/build-your-own-weather-station/en/step_6.md

 ## Wind speed

-A typical anemometer will have three arms with scoops on the end which "catch" the wind and cause the arms to spin.
-If you were to dismantle one of the anemometers used by the original Oracle Weather station, you would find a small magnet attached to the underside.
+A typical anemometer has three arms with scoops on the end that catch the wind and cause the arms to spin.
+If you were to dismantle one of the anemometers used by the original Oracle Weather Stations, you would find a small magnet attached to the underside.

 ![](images/anemometer_with_magnet.png)

 At two points within the magnet's rotation, it triggers a reed switch which produces a signal we can detect via a GPIO pin.
 So for each full rotation of the arms, the sensor will produce two detectable signals.
-By counting and timing these signals you can calculate the speed of the wind.
+By counting and timing these signals, you can calculate the speed of the wind.

 ![](images/anemometer_reed.png)

 There are many ways of doing this with Python.
-One approach is to treat the sensor like a Button and then use the `gpiozero` library to count the number of times it has been 'pressed'.
+One approach is to treat the sensor like a button and then use the `gpiozero` library to count the number of times it has been 'pressed'.

 - Consumer anemometers normally have two wires.
-Connect one to a ground pin and the other to GPIO5.
-If you're using the RJ11 connectors, the anemometer uses the middle two wires of the cable, which are normally pins 3 & 4 for on RJ11 breakout boards.
+Connect one to a **ground** pin and the other to **GPIO 5**.
+If you're using the RJ11 connectors, the anemometer uses the middle two wires of the cable, which are normally pins 3 and 4 on RJ11 breakout boards.

 ![](images/RJ11-anemometer1.JPG)